“Nevertheless, I am continually with you;

 The psalmist has an ‘umbilical cord’ attached to heavenly places.

 This feeds him and gives him a radical strength to stand up and ‘to be’.
 The writer is completely over with the things of this earth.
-He desires only heavenly things, that which really matters after looking down the long corridors of eternity.
+He desires only heavenly things, that which really comes after looking down the long corridors of eternity.
+He has made his choice.
+He will follow.

 But still, there is a profound realization that God is strengthening his heart.
 He has done this on an eternal level.
 What this means is this: He has touched me and by that touch has made me like Him.
 The rest of this Psalm extends and states certain things that the Psalmist has learned himself.